Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via

-Uniaxial stress was generated using a commercially available stress cell, specifically the CS-100 from \textit{Razorbill Instruments}, in which a bar-shaped sample was attached spanning a pair of mounting plates.
-The sample was then stressed by changing the spacing of the mounting plates \textit{in situ} by applying voltages to three piezoelectric actuators (made of stacks of lead zirconate titanate, or PZT) shown schematically in \cref{fig:experiment}.
-Two independent control voltages, $V_\text{inner}$ and $V_\text{outer}$ were applied to the inner and outer PZT stacks, respectively. $V_\text{outer}>0$ induced tensile stress in the sample and $V_\text{inner}$) generates compressive stress.
-This experimental design minimized effects due to thermal expansion of the PZT.
-The crystal changes shape due to the stress that it experiences, but we measured the resulting strain rather than the stress.
-Certain caveats associated with this are described below.
+Uniaxial stress was generated using a commercially available stress cell, specifically the CS-100 from {\textit{Razorbill Instruments}}, in which a bar-shaped sample was suspended between a pair of mounting plates.
+The sample was then stressed by changing the spacing of the mounting plates \textit{in situ} by applying voltages to three piezoelectric actuators (stacks of lead zirconate titanate, or PZT) shown schematically in \cref{fig:experiment}.
+Two independent control voltages, $V_\text{inner}$ and $V_\text{outer}$ were applied to the inner and outer PZT stacks, respectively. $V_\text{outer}>0$ induced tensile stress in the sample and $V_\text{inner}>0$ induced compressive stress.

-The measurements described in this work required the superposition of both static and oscillating stresses.
-We generated a waveform of $V_\text{outer} = V_{dc} + V_{ac} \cos(2\pi f_s t)$ to drive the outer PZT stacks. $V_{dc}$ varied between \SI{-25}{V} and \SI{100}{V}, $f_s$ varies between \SI{20}{Hz} and \SI{90}{Hz}, and an oscillation of \SI{5}{V\rms{}} was used for all measurements.
+Measurements of ECE and ER require the superposition of both static and oscillating stresses.
+Signals of the form $V_\text{outer} = V_{dc} + V_{ac} \cos(2\pi f_s t)$ were used to drive the outer PZT stacks. $V_{dc}$ varied between \SI{-25}{V} and \SI{100}{V}, $f_s$ varies between \SI{20}{Hz} and \SI{90}{Hz}, and an oscillation amplitude of 5~V\rms{} was used for all measurements.
 The inner stack was compressed ($V_\text{inner}<0$) to keep the sample under tension and avoid buckling or delaminating these soft, layered samples.
 While we do not have a direct \textit{in situ} monitor for sample buckling during the experiment, bending and even partial delamination of some samples was observed at the conclusion of measurements with compressive stresses.

 In order to disentangle effects which rely on the temperature and strain history of the sample, data were collected using two different protocols.
-The first was to slowly sweep temperature while stepping $V_\text{outer}$ up and down.
-On each step, the DC component was changed by $\pm$12.5~V. Unless otherwise noted, data presented in the figures only shows data taken for steps which were increasing in voltage although data was also taken for decreasing steps.
-The cases of increasing and decreasing voltages differ by a slight hysteresis ascribed to the first order transition, but otherwise show the same qualitative behavior.
+The first was to slowly sweep temperature while more rapidly stepping $V_\text{outer}$ up and down.
+On each step, the DC component was changed by $\pm$12.5~V. Unless otherwise noted, data presented in the figures only shows data taken for steps which were increasing in voltage.